(Advanced) Pass values into a form via email

 Caveats to keep in mind:

-• Constituents’ best email, phone, and address information will be passed through even if they are marked as “inactive” in your LGL account.
+• Constituents’ best email, phone, and address information will be passed through even if they are marked as “inactive” in your LGL account

-Step 1: Set up your form
+Set up your form

-Step 1b: Make note of the field numbers in your form
+Make note of the field numbers in your form

 You will need to know the field numbers for each field that you want to populate with data.
 You can find these numbers by going to your form and clicking through to the Confirmation area.
 All of your form’s fields are available on the right side of the page, and if you hover over a field name with your cursor a popup will show you the field number.

-In the example below, you can see that the “First Name” field has the field value of 6 (i.e., “field_6”).
+In the example below, you can see that the “First Name” field has the field value of 6 (i.e., “[[ field_6 ]]”).

 Write down the number for every field you want to populate.

-The salient fields are likely to be:
+The typical fields are likely to be:

-Field # Form Fields
+Field # Form field

 [[field_5]] Name: Prefix